The Magic Flute: Scene 7: At the Mountains of Ordeal

 (One mountain has a waterfall, the other emits fire.)
-Two men in armor lead Tamino in.
+Two men in armour lead Tamino in.
 They promise enlightenment to those who successfully overcome the fear of death ("Der, welcher wandert diese Strasse voll Beschwerden" / He who walks this path weighed down with cares – sung to a Baroque chorale prelude, inspired by Martin Luther's hymn "Ach Gott, vom Himmel sieh darein" / Oh God, look down from heaven (Note: The hymn was translated by Martin Luther in 1524 from the eleventh Psalm)).
 Tamino declares that he is ready to be tested.
 Pamina calls to him from offstage.
 The men in armour assure him that the trial by silence is over and he is free to speak with her.
 Pamina enters and declares her intention to undergo the remaining trials with him.
 She hands him the magic flute to help them through the trials ("Tamino mein, o welch ein Glück! / Oh, what luck, my Tamino!").
 Protected by the music of the magic flute, they pass unscathed through fire and water.
 Offstage, the priests hail their triumph and invite the couple to enter the temple.
 The scene changes without a break, leading into scene 8.